333rd Field Artillery Battalion (United States)

-The 333rd Field Artillery Battalion was a racially segregated United States Army unit of African-American troops during World War II.
+The 333rd Field Artillery Battalion was a United States Army unit of racially segregated African-American troops during World War II.

 The unit landed at Normandy in early July 1944 and saw continuous combat as corps artillery throughout the summer.
 In October 1944, it was sent to Schoenberg, Belgium, as part of the U.S. VIII Corps.
 At the onset of the Battle of the Bulge on 17 December 1944, the unit was overrun by German troops.
 While most of the 333rd FA Battalion withdrew west towards Bastogne, in advance of the German assault, Service and C Batteries remained behind to cover the advance of the 106th Infantry Division.
 The unit suffered heavy casualties, and 11 men of the 333rd were massacred near the Belgian hamlet of Wereth.

-After the war, the battalion was deactivated and reactivated during various Army reorganizations.
+After the war, the battalion was deactivated and reactivated during various Army reorganizations, finally reemerging with its lineage part of the 333rd Field Artillery Regiment.

 World War I and interwar period

 The 333rd Field Artillery Regiment was formed on 5 August 1917 and assigned to the 161st Field Artillery Brigade, 86th Division.
 The regiment was sent to France but did not see action.
 In January and February 1919, the regiment returned to the United States and was demobilized at Camp Grant, Illinois.
 It was reconstituted in the Organized Reserve on 13 September 1929, assigned to the 86th Division, and allotted to the Sixth Corps Area.

 On 5 October 1929, it was relieved from assignment to the 86th Division and assigned to the XVI Corps.
 The entire regiment was initiated at Chicago, Illinois, in December 1930.
 The primary ROTC "feeder school" was the University of Chicago, and the regiment usually conducted summer training at Camp McCoy, Wisconsin.
 It was inactivated by relief of Reserve personnel on 2 October 1937.